tari-project/tari/RFC/src/RFC-0152_EmojiId.md

 The last 6 bits of the 11th emoji encodes the version; this means that the first 4 bits are part of the node ID.
-On a reverse mapping, there is a chance that the reverse mapping would offer a valid, but incorrect version number if the new mapping are not chosen carefully.
+On a reverse mapping, there is a chance that the reverse mapping would offer a valid, but incorrect version number if the new mapping is not chosen carefully.

 ##### Example.